mobgen/halo-documentation/pages/cms/content/cms_content_modules.md

 folder: cms
 ---

-{% include important.html content="The 'Module' name has change to 'Content structure'." %}
+{% include important.html content="The 'module' name has change to 'content structure'." %}

-## What is a Content Structure?
+## What is a content structure?

 When you are working with the content management using HALO you will work with content structures and content items.
-A Content structure is the definition of the structure of content items.
+A content structure is the definition of the structure of content items.
 Imagine you want to build a *library*, then you will need books, subscribers and retrievals.
 Each of this entities is a different content structure and have to be created with the needed structure.

-Content items are each of the items that comply the structure of a Content structure, so if we keep going with the same example, a content structure called books can have content items of books, which is the real data.
+Content items are each of the items that comply the structure of a content structure, so if we keep going with the same example, a content structure called books can have content items of books, which is the real data.

-## Operations over a Content Structure
+## Operations over a content structure

-### Create a Content Structure
+### Create a content structure

 - Access the left panel menu '*Content*'.
 - In the action button bar, click on the '*Create new structure*' button.